jh3nd3rs0n/jargyle/README.md

       GENERAL_RULE_RESULTS:

-        clientFacingSocketSetting=SOCKET_SETTING
+        clientSocketSetting=SOCKET_SETTING
-            Specifies the socket setting for the client-facing socket
+            Specifies the socket setting for the client socket

         firewallAction=FIREWALL_ACTION
             Specifies the firewall action to take